loopsocial/phoenix_reverse_proxy/.github/pull_request_template.md

 ## CLA Signing

 This project requires all contributors to sign the Contributor License Agreement (CLA) before their contributions can be merged.
 If you have not signed the CLA, please sign it by following the instructions at [link to CLA agreement](mailto:eric.descourtis@fireworkhq.com?subject=CLA&body=Please%20send%20me%20the%20CLA%20to%20sign%20please!).
-If you need assistance with the CLA signing process, please contact [eric0fw](mailto:eric.descourtis@fireworkhq.com?subject=CLA&body=Please%20send%20me%20the%20CLA%20to%20sign%20please!).
+If you need assistance with the CLA signing process, please contact [a loopsocial developer](mailto:eric.descourtis@fireworkhq.com?subject=CLA&body=Please%20send%20me%20the%20CLA%20to%20sign%20please!).

 ## Type of change